sourcefull/Group7-sphinx/source/Frontend Functions.rst

    :param Timestamp x: Input timestamp from the slider which indicates the time of the word cloud
    :param str Genre: scalar depicting the genre of the content: "cooking", "gaming", "influencers"
-   :return: None, but a word cloud should be shown in the graph
+   :return: none, but a word cloud should be shown in the graph
-   :rtype: None
+   :rtype: none
    :raises TypeError: none

 Below are function definitions used to perform the front end part three